0xYYY/v3-periphery-foundry/docs/NonfungiblePositionManager.md

-*Wraps Uniswap V3 positions in the ERC721 non-fungible token interface*
+*Increases the amount of liquidity in a position, with tokens paid by the `msg.sender`*
 #### Parameters

 | Name | Type | Description |